<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 SLA

-Here, you can configure an SLA timer to keep track of your cards and automate workflow processes.
+Here, you can configure an SLA timer to keep track of your cards and automate escalations.

 See Workflow SLA Timers for further details.